bpbpublications/Full-Stack-Web-Development-with-Django-and-Vue/README.md

-# Web Development Unleashed: Full Stack with Django 5 and Vue 3
+# Full Stack Web Development with Django and Vue
- Web Development Unleashed: Full Stack with Django 5 and Vue 3, by BPB Publications
+ Full Stack Web Development with Django and Vue, by BPB Publications